Microgen modules

 Representative Volume Element (RVE).

-The Rve.box attribute is a CadShape wrapping an OCCT box; it is built lazily on first access and requires the [cad] extra (cadquery-ocp-novtk).
+Rve.box is a CadShape wrapping an OCCT box; it is built lazily on first access and requires the [cad] extra.
+Rve.grid returns a pyvista.StructuredGrid aligned with the cell — used by implicit shapes to sample SDF/level-set fields.

 Bases: object